 Discussion

 Our results suggest that techniques from the area of transactional data mining are useful for finding spatio-temporal patterns in disease spread.
-In particular, the minimum description length (MDL) principle is able to identify interesting patterns.
+In particular, the MDL principle is able to identify interesting patterns.
 We find that the relaxed versions, and allowing negative clauses can significantly reduce the complexity of descriptions in many cases.
 Our ranking method also provides a systematic approach to identify trends and surprises in the spread of ILI.
 However, the descriptions of high score are not always intuitive or interesting.
 Instead, our ranking based approach (or other variations of it) could help provide new insights to a domain expert, who might be able to find interesting spatio-temporal patterns more easily.
 Thus, such an approach could be a first step in processing epidemic incidence data.
 We believe that including more characteristics for the data (i.e., more columns in the data matrix D) can help find more succinct descriptions.
 Further, the integer programming based approach is quite powerful, and more constraints can be easily added to generate descriptions with specific kinds of properties.
 Though the descriptions reported here were generated by hand, these are all very well structured, and could conceivably be generated using natural language processing techniques easily.

+The main contribution of this paper is a novel approach for finding patterns in epidemic incidence data.
+Using the techniques of pattern mining in transactional data, we interpret the incidence data as a transaction-item matrix and develop an integer programming based technique for finding “succinct” descriptions for a given subset of regions.
+An automated method is designed for searching different sets of regions, and identifying patterns of interest by considering those which have the

+most succinct descriptions.
+The Influenza incidence data for the US, obtained from CDC [8] is used to illustrate our methods.
+A brief description of this data is presented in both the methods and the results sections.

 Limitations